Jonathan Richman: Influence

 Richman's work with the first incarnation of Modern Lovers is a major influence on punk rock.
 One critic called him the "Godfather of Punk".
 On his second solo album, Brian Eno made mention of Richman's band in his lyrics, and the Sex Pistols and Joan Jett were among the first artists of note to cover the song "Roadrunner" in the 1970s.
 A version of "Pablo Picasso" performed by Burning Sensations was included in the 1984 cult film, Repo Man.
 David Bowie covered "Pablo Picasso" on his album Reality.
 Velvet Underground founding member John Cale has a version of the song on his 1975 album, Helen of Troy, and continues to include the song in his live shows.
 Iggy Pop has performed "Pablo Picasso" live and wrote an extra verse for it.
 Echo and the Bunnymen covered "She Cracked" in concert in 1984 and 1985 and Siouxsie and the Banshees have a version of the song on Downside Up.
+Darren Hayman and David Tattersall released a cover of "Since She Started to Ride" in 2026 as a bonus to the Hayman, Watkins, Trout and Lee album.

 Richman's music has set the tone for many alternative rock bands, such as Violent Femmes, Galaxie 500, They Might Be Giants ("Roadrunner" reportedly inspired John Flansburgh to become a musician), Weezer, Tullycraft, Jens Lekman, Pixies leader Black Francis aka Frank Black (who composed the tribute song "The Man Who Was Too Loud"), Brandon Flowers, Art Brut, Craig Finn of the Hold Steady & Lifter Puller, Mac DeMarco and Nerf Herder who composed a song about him, titled "Jonathan", which appeared on the band's second album How To Meet Girls.
 British country rock band the Rockingbirds released the single "Jonathan, Jonathan" in tribute to Richman in 1992.
 The Silos also covered the Modern Lovers' "I'm Straight".
 Boston ska-punk band Big D and the Kids Table also covered Richman's song "New England" for their Gypsy Hill EP.
 A tribute album, If I Were a Richman: a Tribute to the Music of Jonathan Richman, was released by Wampus Multimedia in 2001.

 The Modern Lovers' song "Roadrunner" appears on the soundtrack to the film School of Rock.
 In the commentary, director Richard Linklater mentions it is often called "the first punk song" and wanted to include it for that reason, along with all the other seminal rock songs in that film.
 Rapper M.I.A. featured the opening lyrics from "Roadrunner" in the song "Bamboo Banga" on her 2007 album, Kala.

 As a producer himself, Richman and drummer Tommy Larkins produced Vic Chesnutt's final album Skitter on Take-Off in 2009 which appeared on Vapor Records.
 Chesnutt opened for Richman at concerts many times during his later years.